Case Study: Retail Worker Awarded with £50,000 in Compensation for Back Injury

 Contact Us

 If you suffer a Serious injury through no fault of your own, it can be difficult for life to feel normal again.
-But our team of specialist personal injury solicitors are here to help you rebuild.
+But our team of specialist personal injury lawyers are here to help you rebuild.
 We can help you claim compensation for your injuries and any subsequent losses, such as loss of earnings.
 And, in some cases, we can also get you access to private medical care to help your recovery.
 Call us on 0808 239 3227 for a free claims assessment, as we help you get your life back on track.

 References: